totallyahuman445/Roblox-Entity-RA/README.md

 For the GitHub version download the `.rbxm` file and drag and drop or right click and choose "Insert" and choose "Insert from File" and select the file.

 # Forking
-Using a `.rbxmx` file to update the main repository is recommended because the differences can be immediately seen on GitHub as it shows everything from parts to code changed. `.rbxmx` files are "Source" versions of `.rbxm` while `.rbxm` files are the packed but unreadable versions.
+Using a `.rbxmx` file to update the master repository is recommended because the differences can be immediately seen on GitHub as it shows everything from parts to code changed. `.rbxmx` files are "Source" versions of `.rbxm` while `.rbxm` files are the packed but unreadable versions.
 Simply pick "Roblox XML Model Files" in the dropdown file type menu when saving an RBXM.
-You can still add an RBXM version to the main releases.
+You can still add an RBXM version to the releases.

 Please set the position of the chassis to 0 in the properties by erasing everything and typing 0.
 This will avoid position differences when comparing the RBXMX files with the fork's and the file size.